 - Smart sensor for air quality control

-- Easy to carry and install
+- Easy to install

 - Comes with remote control

-- HEPA filter requires replacement
+- HEPA filter requires to be changed

 - AOC not a permanent filter